New Guidelines for Treatment of Acute Musculoskeletal Pain to Avoid Use of Opioids

 - A single dose of transbuccal fentanyl

-Interventions found to be the most effective in a period of less than two hours were:
+Interventions found to be the most effective in a period of fewer than two hours were:

 - Acetaminophen plus the prescription NSAID, diclofenac